MingtaoGuo/Residual-Dense-Network-Trained-with-cGAN-for-Super-Resolution/README.md

 # Introduction
 ### This is a trial for super-resolution
 The residual dense network has many advantages for reconstructing SR images, and we use GANs to enhance RDN.
-The core idea is from the following two paper:
+The core idea is from the following two papers:
 1. Residual Dense Network for Image Super-Resolution
 2. cGANs with projection discriminator
 ##### Generator: Residual Dense Network